 Oak is a favorite of many BBQ lovers.
 It is very popular in these circles.
 And for a good reason!
 It offers some of the most distinct flavors of smoked meat.
 A medium wood, it is not as heavy as hickory, neither is it as light as cherry and apple.
 This helps it strike the right balance between flavor and taste.
 Oak gives an earthy smoke flavor but does not overwhelm the flavor of the turkey.
 It is great for all forms of meat.
 From red meat to sausages and poultry, oak wood is very versatile!

 Maple is the third type of light wood in this section.
 Similar to apple and cherry, it gives a light and sweet flavor to your turkey.
 Unlike apple and cherry, it does not produce a lot of smoke.
 It gently seeps a sweet flavor into the meat.
 When mixed with heavier woods like oak, it enhances the flavor of the turkey.

 Mesquite is a fast-burning, high-temperature heavy wood.
 A heavy wood, it produces quite a distinct and strong flavor in your turkey.
 Just like hickory, it should be used sparingly or runs the risk of making your meat taste bitter.
 It can be mixed with lighter woods.

 FAQ on the Best Woods For Smoking Turkey

 What is the best wood to use when smoking a turkey?

 Turkey and other poultry have tender meat that can absorb smoke.
 They also have a natural flavor that many find delicious.
-Thus, when choosing the wood to use to smoke a turkey, it is wise to use wood that will not overpower the natural flavor of turkey.
+Thus, when choosing the wood to use to smoke a turkey, it is wise to use wood that will not overpower the natural flavor of the turkey.

 To achieve great tasting turkey, use light wood.
 This includes woods like cherry wood and apple.